liuyxpp/liuyxpp.github.io/research/index.md

 The surface interaction between substrates and block copolymers is one of the most important factors that control the alignment of self-assembled domains under thin film confinement.
 Most previous studies simply modeled substrates modified by grafting polymers as a hard wall with a specified surface energy, leading to an incomplete understanding of the role of grafted polymers.
 We proposed a general model of surface interactions where the role of grafted polymers is decomposed into two independent contributions: the surface softness ($\gamma$) and the surface preference ($\delta$).
-With this separation, we elucidate the connection among bare hard wall confinement (SST), hard confinement modeled by the ``masking'' technique, and soft confinement.
+With this separation, we elucidate the connection among bare hard wall confinement (SST), hard confinement modeled by the "masking" technique, and soft confinement.
 Soft confinement reduces to the mask hard confinement at large $\gamma$ and to the SST hard confinement in the limit of $\gamma\to\infty$.
 It is also possible to map the soft confinement model using ideal random copolymer-grafted substrates onto our model.
 Hence we believe that this separation of surface interactions into two independent parts are universal as long as no internal phase separation occurs across the confining wall itself.